Introduction

 Duration

 The duration may be thirty seconds to one minute for beginners.
-Advanced students can practice up to ten minutes.
+Advanced students can practice for up to ten minutes.
 However, they should increase the duration in a phased manner.

 Follow Up Poses

-It is mandatory to follow up Shoulder Stand with Matsyasana.
+It is mandatory to follow up on Shoulder Stand with Matsyasana.
 If for any reason, one could not follow up with it, any one of the following poses may be considered.

 Sarvangasana Variations